Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/armature.rst

 .. tip::

-   Armature modifiers can quickly be added to objects using the parenting shortcut :kbd:`Ctrl-P` when the active object is an armature.
+   Armature Modifiers can quickly be added to objects using the parenting shortcut :kbd:`Ctrl-P` when the active object is an armature.